-Here is a handy list of all the forms our churches may need in their ministry to the people of Rhode Island: Certificate of Delegates 2017 Certificate of Delegates [Word DOC] The Certificate of Delegates and Alternates certifies that delegates and alternates for Diocesan Convention have been duly elected to present their congregation in the […]
+Here is a handy list of all the forms our churches may need in their ministry to the people of Rhode Island: Certificate of Delegates 2018 Certificate of Delegates The Certificate of Delegates and Alternates certifies that delegates and alternates for Diocesan Convention have been duly elected to present their congregation in the 227th Diocesan […]

-Here is a handy list of all the finance forms our churches may need: Apportionment worksheet 2018 (fillable PDF) Arrangements for 2016 audit Audit package 2016 Gifts of Marketable Securities Report new clergy assignment/position to Church Pension [link to PDF at Church Pension website] Report change in clergy compensation to Church Pension [link to PDF […]
+Here is a handy list of all the finance forms our churches may need: Apportionment worksheet 2019 (fillable PDF) Trust, Endowment & Invested Funds Report 2017 Arrangements for 2017 audit Audit Package2017 Gifts of Marketable Securities 2017 Report new clergy assignment/position to Church Pension [link to PDF at Church Pension website] Report change in clergy […]

 Have you taken a moment to review what went on during last year’s convention?
 Read what has happened using the archive of conventions throughout the years below.
-Please note that the deadline for Convention 2015 Nominations is September 22, 2015.
-Be sure to submit your nominations for this year’s convention before then.
-Click here to […]
+Read the Diocesan Conventions Journals: 2016 Journal of Convention 2015 Journal of Convention 2014 Journal of Convention 2013 Journal of Convention 2012 Journal of Convention 2011 Journal of […]